 International Cooperation

-Key international actors, notably the World Bank, the United Kingdom, the United States, the EU and Germany are engaged in providing humanitarian and development aid and provide support for stabilization and state-building.
+Key international donors – notably the World Bank, the United Kingdom, the United States, the European Union and Germany – are engaged in providing humanitarian and development aid and support for stabilization and state-building.

 Effective use of support

-Overall, there were fewer reports of embezzlement of international funds.
+Overall, reports of international funds being embezzled have declined during the review period.
 Whether this indicates a general reduction in corrupt practices cannot yet be determined.
-The need to fight endemic corruption was acknowledged in Somalia’s new National Development Plan.
-The overall credibility of Somali institutions from the perspective of international partners seems to increase slowly, less so from the perspective of Somali citizens.
+The overall credibility of Somali institutions from the perspective of international partners seems to increase slowly, although less so from the perspective of Somali citizens.
 However, international support for the institutions continues, as no alternative to building up the state institutions seems available, and some, albeit quite modest, progress has been made in reporting and oversight of public expenditure.

 Credibility

 Regional actors remain among the key players in Somalia.
-Ethiopia, Kenya, Djibouti, Uganda and Burundi all deploy troops to AMISOM.
-Ethiopia and Kenya have, since their military intervention in Somalia in 2006 and 2011 respectively, gained influence in Somali politics.
-Kenya has established strong relations with the FMS Jubaland and cooperates with Jubaland’s security forces in an attempt to secure its border with Somalia, most recently in direct conflict with the FGS, which accuses AMISOM forces in Jubaland of interfering in Somalia’s internal affairs.
-In November 2020, Somalia expelled Kenya’s ambassador to Somalia and recalled its ambassador from Kenya to protest Kenya’s interference in Somali politics.
-The Inter-Governmental Authority on Development (IGAD) launched a fact-finding mission that found Mogadishu’s severing of diplomatic ties with Kenya unjustified.
+Ethiopia, Kenya, Djibouti, Uganda and Burundi deploy troops to AMISOM/ATMIS.
+Ethiopia and Kenya have, since their military intervention in Somalia in 2006 and 2011, respectively, gained influence in Somali politics.
+Kenya has established strong relations with the Jubaland FMS and cooperates with Jubaland’s security forces in an attempt to secure its border with Somalia.

 Regional cooperation